 - 4. Rear Speaker Out port (black).
-This port connects the rear speakers in a 4-channel, 6-channel, or 8-channel audio configuration. - Center/Subwoofer port (orange).
-This port connects the center/subwoofer speakers. - Line In port (light blue).
-This port connects the tape, CD, DVD player, or other audio sources. - Line Out port (lime).
+This port connects the rear speakers in a 4-channel, 6-channel, or 8-channel audio configuration. - 5.
+Center/Subwoofer port (orange).
+This port connects the center/subwoofer speakers. - 6.
+Line In port (light blue).
+This port connects the tape, CD, DVD player, or other audio sources. . - Line Out port (lime).
 This port connects a headphone or a speaker.
-In 4-channel, 6-channel, and 8-channel configuration, the function of this port becomes Front Speaker Out. - 8.
+In 4-channel and 6-channel configuration, the function of this port becomes Front Speaker Out. - 8.
 Microphone port (pink).
 This port connects a microphone. - 9.
 Side Speaker Out port (gray).
 This port connects the side speakers in an 8-channel audio configuration.

-Refer to the audio configuration table below for the function of the audio ports in 2, 4, 6, or 8-channel configuration.
+Refer to the audio configuration table on the next page for the function of the audio ports in 2, 4, 6, or 8-channel configuration.